 The experiment of changing a youth's type or their criminal activity at age 13 is perhaps interesting, but would have operational content only if it were known how to accomplish those changes and at what cost.
-Table 6 shows how observable background characteristics of the youth's parents and the youth's AFQT score are related to initial conditions.32 There are two reasons to look at these observable characteristics.
-First, one can see the extent it look like the youth was arrested more times than the number of times he committed a crime.
-Another reason is that a youth may in fact be arrested for a crime that he did not commit.
+Table 6 shows how observable background characteristics of the youth's parents and the youth's AFQT score are related to initial conditions.35 There are two reasons to look at these observable characteristics.
+First, one can see the extent to which observables account for the permanent characteristics captured by type and crime at age 13.
+Second, to the extent that changing these characteristics would also change the youth's initial conditions, that is, to the extent that these correlations do not reflect either intergenerationally transmitted immutable characteristics or other factors related to these characteristics, one can identify factors that it might prove useful to target in order to reduce youth crime and increase high school completion rates.
+Table 6 shows the fraction of each type and c{13} initial-conditions combination by a number of characteristics, where we denote these fractions by Pmc{13} , m = 1, 2, 3 and $c{13} = 0, 1$.

-As seen in table 6, the proportion of youths who are type 4's or type 3's is monotonically increasing (with one exception) in mother's schooling, regardless of whether or not they commit a crime at age 13, and the proportion who are type 1's or 2's monotonically decreasing.
-For example, the proportion of youth who are either type 3 or 4 (summing over c{13}) is .504 if the youth's mother is a high school dropout and .757 if the youth's mother is a college graduate.
+As seen in table 6, the proportion of youths who are type 3's is monotonically increasing (with one exception) in mother's schooling, regardless of whether or not they commit a crime at age 13, and the proportion who are type 1's or 2's monotonically decreasing.
+For example, the proportion of youth who are type 3 (summing over c{13}) is .432 if the youth's mother is a high school dropout and .690 if the youth's mother is a college graduate.
 Although these differences by mother's schooling are not substantively small (and are statistically significant), mother's schooling does not explain a large part of the variance in initial conditions.
-For example, the R^2 from a regression of P40 on the entire set of individual schooling level dummies of mother's schooling is only .037.
-And, while the mother schooling dummies are statistically significant, the R^2 's from the same regression on the rest of the type and c{13} combinations range from only .012 (for P11) to .051 (for P10).33
+For example, the R^2 from a regression of P30 on the entire set of individual schooling level dummies of mother's schooling is only .041.
+And, while the mother schooling dummies are statistically significant, the R^2 's from the same regression on the rest of the type and c{13} combinations range from only .012 (for P21) to .056 (for P10).36

 To quantify the size of the effect, consider the extreme scenario of making all mothers college graduates and assume that such a change would lead to the initial conditions distribution of that group shown in the table.
 Combined with the figures in table 4, one can compute the effect of that change on age 19 to 22 outcomes.
-In particular, the crime rate would be predicted to fall from .186 to .169 and the incarceration rate from .069 to .043.
+In particular, the crime rate would be predicted to fall from .206 to .176 and the incarceration rate from .064 to .043.
 Although these changes are not insubstantial (though perhaps surprisingly small), achieving them in this way is outside the realm of feasibility.